 Troy Media columnist Pat Murphy casts a history buff’s eye at the goings-on in our world.
 Never cynical – well, perhaps just a little bit.

-Troy Media Marketplace © 2018 – All Rights Reserved Trusted editorial content provider to media outlets across Canada Terms and Conditions of use Subscribe today!
-Or join our growing Affiliate and Associate website network.
+© Troy Media – All Rights Reserved Trusted editorial content provider to media outlets across Canada Terms and Conditions of use Looking for editorial content for your publication or website?
+Subscribe today!
+Or join our growing Affiliate, Associate and Partner news sites network.
 (View the benefits)